qjuanp/react-scaffolding/readme.md

 - `babel-loader`
     Webpack loader for babel, it's the way Weback can transpile .js/.jsx with babel

+### Reacjs

+- `react`
+    Base React library

+- `react-dom`
+    Implementation that brings react into webbrowser app with all required interaction with the browser DOM

 # Steps
 1. Create application folders
     - `public`